rarible/protocol/docs/union-sdk.md

 1. Install required packages using npm or yarn.

-    For most of the projects, apart of the Rarible SDK we'll also need web3.
+    For most projects, we'll need the Rarible SDK and web3.

     ```
     npm install -D @rarible/sdk